Articles

 What Fela Kuti left, and what Wizkid's generation declined to inherit

-Afrobeat, singular, was a Nigerian protest music invented in 1968.
+Afrobeat, singular, was Nigerian protest music born in the late 1960s.
 Afrobeats, plural, is a Lagos and Accra pop export of the 2010s.
-They share an ancestor but not a job description.
+They share an ancestor and almost nothing else.

 Published May 3, 2026